mapattacker/phenology/README.md

 python main.py --species "Tabebuia rosea"
 ```

-Phenology graph will be saved to `output/` folder
+Phenology graph will be saved to `output/` folder.

-## Demo Site

-You may play with this script via our demo [site](https://share.streamlit.io/mapattacker/phenology/project/streamlit_app.py).